 OBSERVATIONS

-From several graphs plotted in previous sections, we can easily observe that with just 890 data points used for training the neural network, maximum deviation of the predicted value from actual value over the entire test (unseen) dataset is less than 1 percent.
+From the results obtained in the previous sections, we can easily observe that with just 890 data points used for training the neural network, maximum deviation of the predicted value from actual value over the entire test (unseen) dataset is less than 1 percent.
 This shows that the accuracy of the predicted values is more than enough for any practical purposes.
 Also, since maximum percent deviation is less than 1 percent, we can state with very high confidence that for any data point within the range of input values used for training, cutting forces can be predicted very accurately without deviating from actual values by more than 1 percent.

 CONCLUSION